 PAL Leaders are senior students who have completed specific courses and are selected to be trained as PAL facilitators.
 Their role is to lead group discussions and facilitate collaborative activities and worksheets that help you break down difficult concepts in your course.
 They will NOT give you answers to tests or assignments, but will guide you to arrive at your own answers.

-Just turn up!
-Once you know when a PAL session is running, you simply go to the PAL rooms at the scheduled time.
 There is no enrolment or registration required.
 Just remember to have your attendance recorded by the PAL Leader at the session.

 1. Is attendance compulsory?